-Control the amount of post revisions stored
+Control the number of post revisions stored

-WordPress, by default saves an unlimited number of drafts, every time you work on a post.
+WordPress, by default, saves an unlimited number of drafts, every time you work on a post.
 Use the Revision Control plugin to make sure you keep post revisions to a minimum, set it to 2 or 3 so you have something to fall back on in case you make a mistake, but not too high that you clutter your backend with unnecessary amounts of drafted posts.

 Turn off pingbacks and trackbacks